sswahn/router/README.md

 # Router

-A lightweight and flexible router component for React applications.
+A lightweight and flexible router.

 ## Features